Donaldson Run watershed in north Arlington.

 About the Project

 Donaldson Run has been impacted by stormwater runoff, causing excessive erosion along the stream channel.
-A technique called “natural stream channel design” will be used to create a new stream channel that’s in balance with the runoff it receives from the surrounding land.
-The stream will be raised up to reconnect it with the floodplain area.
-During higher flows, the stream can flow onto the floodplain and the water will slow down and reduce its energy.
-In addition, step pool structures and meanders will be added with rocks that help reduce the energy of the flow.
+A technique called “natural channel design” will be used to create a new stream channel that can better manage the runoff it receives from the surrounding land.
+This method uses step pools, floodplain reconnection and meanders to help reduce the energy of the flow.

-In 2006, the County completed a stream restoration of Donaldson Run’s Tributary A. This restoration has protected the sanitary sewer line, reduced erosion and reduced stream pollution since 2007.
+In 2006, the County completed a successful stream restoration of Donaldson Run’s Tributary A. This restoration has protected the sanitary sewer line, reduced erosion and reduced stream pollution since 2007.
 The photos at the top right of this page show before and after pictures of the stream restoration.

 The stream restoration of Tributary B will:

 - Help the County meet its regulatory requirements to reduce nitrogen, phosphorus and sediment pollution.
 The County’s MS4 Permit requires reductions in nitrogen, phosphorus and sediment pollution.
 Stream restoration projects, like Tributary B, are especially effective tools to address phosphorus and sediment pollution.
 Arlington’s pollution reduction efforts are a part of the larger Chesapeake Bay cleanup effort.

 - Improve the long-term health of the stream valley forest.
 The stream erosion has undermined and killed trees along the stream, and more will be damaged unless the stream valley is restored.
 Twenty trees have been lost in the past 2 years due to stream erosion and storm damage.
 The restored stream channel will be stable, and, as a result, the remaining trees and new trees planted after restoration will be protected.
 Over 300 new trees will be planted as part of the project.